 Interviews in the first wave are carried out face-to-face with the help of portable computers (CAPI).
 Interviews in the next four waves are carried out by telephone (CATI).
 The field staff comprises 220 CAPI and 95 CATI interviewers.

-The response rate in 2004 was approximately 64%.
+The response rate in 2005 for the first wave was approximately 67%.

-In 2004, 47% of the interviews of 15-74 years old persons were by proxy.
+In 2005, 47% of the interviews of 15-74 years old persons were by proxy.

 AUSTRIA (AT)